-- Subject to an authorised control officer (ACO) risk assessment - CPEs loaded with 1080 or PAPP should only be used in a strategic manner as part of a co-ordinated program designed to achieve sustained effective control. - CPEs are used on rural properties or national parks and forestry estate that are accessible by road. - Timing of control programs on agricultural lands depends on farm management practices and will often occur at or before lambing/kidding.
-In contrast, use of CPEs may be continuous and ongoing in most programs targeting the conservation of native fauna.
+- Subject to an authorised control officer (ACO) risk assessment. - CPEs loaded with 1080 or PAPP should only be used in a strategic manner as part of a co-ordinated program designed to achieve sustained effective control. - CPEs are used on rural properties or national parks and forestry estate that are accessible by road.

-- Control of dogs with CPEs incorporating 1080 and PAPP can only be carried out under conditions set down in a specific permit issued by the Australian Pesticides & Veterinary Medicines Authority (APVMA) under Commonwealth legislation (Agricultural and Veterinary Chemicals Code Act 1994). - In NSW 1080 and PAPP CPEs must also be used in accordance with the Pesticides Act 1999 and the relevant Pesticide Control Orders (that include distance restrictions, signage and notification requirements). - 1080 and PAPP are restricted chemical products (under Regulation 45 of the Agricultural and Veterinary Chemicals Code Regulations 1995) and is listed as a Schedule 7 - Dangerous Poison under the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
-These listings require special precautions in the manufacture, handling, storage and use of 1080, along with specific regulations regarding labelling or availability. - Handling of capsules used in CPEs and the setting of CPEs s must only be performed by an authorised person who has the appropriate training. - 1080 capsules can only be obtained through an authorised control officer employed by Local Land Services, National Parks and Wildlife Service, Border Fence Maintenance Board of NSW and other approved NSW public authorities. - The 1080 user should refer to the NSW Vertebrate Pesticide Manual for all relevant legislation and its application.
+- Timing of control programs on agricultural lands depends on farm management practices and will often occur at or before lambing/kidding.
+Control can also be carried out at times when juvenile foxes are dispersing.
+In contrast, use of CPEs may be continuous and ongoing in most programs targeting the conservation of native fauna. - Control of foxes with CPEs incorporating 1080 and PAPP can only be carried out under conditions set down in a specific permit issued by the Australian Pesticides & Veterinary Medicines Authority (APVMA) under Commonwealth legislation (Agricultural and Veterinary Chemicals Code Act 1994). - In NSW, 1080 and PAPP CPEs must also be used in accordance with the Pesticides Act 1999 and the relevant Pesticide Control Orders (which include distance restrictions, signage and notification requirements). - 1080 and PAPP are restricted chemical products (under Regulation 45 of the Agricultural and Veterinary Chemicals Code Regulations 1995) and is listed as a Schedule 7 - Dangerous Poison under the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
+These listings require special precautions in the manufacture, handling, storage and use of 1080 and PAPP, along with specific regulations regarding labelling or availability. - Handling of capsules used in CPEs and the setting of CPEs s must only be performed by an authorised person who has the appropriate training. - 1080 and PAPP capsules can only be obtained through an authorised control officer employed by Local Land Services, National Parks and Wildlife Service, Border Fence Maintenance Board of NSW and other approved NSW public authorities. - The user should refer to the NSW Vertebrate Pesticide Manual for all relevant legislation and its application.